WASHINGTON (AP) — A key question looms for vulnerable Republican senators this election: If Donald Trump loses and loses big, can they still survive?

 The top Senate races are awash in money, as donors including the billionaire industrialist Koch brothers have checked out of the presidential race and are focused on saving Senate Republicans instead.

 Whether any of it will be enough to preserve Republicans’ slim Senate majority remains to be seen.

 In Pennsylvania, “I certainly think the senator’s going to do well and I think he can outperform Donald Trump,” said Mike Barley, a GOP strategist in the state, speaking of Toomey.
 But “if you’re talking about a 10-point-plus (Trump) loss, the path to victory is extremely narrow, if it exists at all.”

 Toomey is seen as a strong incumbent running a good race, as are Kelly Ayotte in New Hampshire, Portman and Rubio.
 In Nevada, Republicans are bullish about their nominee for Reid’s open seat, Rep. Joe Heck.
 By contrast some of the Democratic candidates, including Ted Strickland in Ohio, seem to be underperforming expectations.
 Frustrated Republicans say that if none of that ends up mattering, they’ll know who to blame.

 Said GOP consultant Brian Walsh: “If Republicans lose the Senate the responsibility for that will lie solely with Donald Trump.”

-Associated Press writer Marc Levy in Harrisburg, Pennsylvania contributed to this report.
+Associated Press writers Marc Levy in Harrisburg, Pennsylvania, and Julie Carr Smyth in Columbus, Ohio, contributed to this report.